-It’s likely that you'll need a full UK business bank account.
+However, it's likely that if you want to establish your business in the UK, you'll need a full UK business bank account.
 This will allow your business to make and receive payments in the UK without foreign exchange fees.
 It will also make other processes, such as applying for funding, being audited and obtaining worker visas, much easier.
-But it can take some time to arrange.
+But it can take longer to arrange.

 2. Contact the UK bank's central team

 If you're applying for a full UK business bank account, you should contact your chosen bank’s central inward investment team.
 This is usually located in London.